When it comes to hockey safety, “cut-resistant” doesn’t always mean safe.

 • The materials that survived those tests aligned with ANSI A6 or higher protection.

-That’s why experts now agree: A6 should be the minimum standard, and A8–A9 is where true hockey protection begins.
+That’s why we believe: A6 should be the minimum standard, and A8–A9 is where maximum protection lives.

 👉 Read our breakdown of the Mayo Clinic hockey neck guard study.